 - Doesn’t guarantee liquidity.

-Cadre is a real estate crowdfunding platform for accredited investors that focuses on quality over quantity.
-Many competitors in the industry hold more properties in their portfolios, but Cadre aims to produce better returns by taking a more selective approach and only investing in the best properties.
+Cadre is a real estate platform for accredited investors that focuses on quality over quantity.
+Many competitors in the industry hold more properties in their portfolios, but Cadre aims to produce better returns by taking a more selective approach and a focus on investing in the best properties in high-growth markets.

 The company was founded in 2014 and is focused on making commercial real estate a practical investment opportunity for those who otherwise could not invest in these deals.

 Cadre relies on technology, data and extensive manual due diligence to identify what they believe to be the very best opportunities.
 The company invests in multi-family apartment buildings, offices, hotels and industrial properties.

 Although there are countless possibilities for those who choose to invest in real estate, Cadre stands out in a few key ways: